 Hearing aids help users listen, interact and participate in life’s activities.
 When purchasing hearing aids, you should consider style, fit, sound quality, features and customer support.
-Our partners at ConsumerAffairs researched the best hearing aids in Green Bay to help you find a device that fits your needs and budget.
+We researched the best hearing aids in Green Bay to help you find a device that fits your needs and budget.

 Benefits of hearing aids for kids, seniors and adults

 Hearing loss affects Green Bay residents of all ages, from children to adults to seniors.
 According to federal data, 30 million people in the U.S. over age 12 have hearing loss in both ears.
 But only 1 in 5 people who could benefit from a hearing aid uses one.

 A hearing aid has three parts: a microphone, an amplifier and a speaker.
 Sound enters through the microphone.
 An amplifier then analyzes and adjusts the sound according to the user’s hearing loss and environment before sending the sound to the ears through the speaker.